peemtanapat/java-database-capstone/user_stories.md

 2. As a doctor, I want to **log out of the portal**, so that my data is protected.
 3. As a doctor, I want to **view my appointment calendar**, so that I can stay organized.
 4. As a doctor, I want to **mark my unavailability**, so that patients can only book available slots.
-5. As a doctor, I want to **update my profile with specialization and contact information**, so that patients have accurate details.
+5. As a doctor, I want to **update my profile with specialty and contact information**, so that patients have accurate details.
 6. As a doctor, I want to **view patient details for upcoming appointments**, so that I can be prepared.

 ---